cyberark/secretless-broker/sidecar-injector/README.md

 #### Deploy Sidecar Injector

-1. Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed by sidecar deployment
+1. Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed by sidecar injector deployment
     ```bash
     ~$ ./deployment/webhook-create-signed-cert.sh \
         --service cyberark-sidecar-injector \